-Whether you’re taking the kids for some early trick-or-treating or hoping to feel like a kid again while zipping along Space Mountain with a candy-fueled belly ache (no shame … that’s us), read on for 13 (Not-So-Scary) tips to make the most of your time at the party.
+Whether you’re taking the kids for some early trick-or-treating or hoping to feel like a kid again while zipping along Space Mountain with a candy-fueled belly ache, read on for 13 (Not-So-Scary) tips to make the most of your time at the party.

 1. Go on a weekday

 We selected a Tuesday night several weeks from the holiday, hoping for lighter crowds.
 While it felt a little funny to hear “happy Halloween” in mid-September, everyone was still dressed up and the decorations and music made it seem just like Halloween.
 And our Tuesday night strategy paid off – we were able to walk on the vast majority of rides, see the parade and fireworks show, and get tons of candy.

 2. Get there early

 The party doesn’t start until 7 p.m., but you can arrive at the park as early as 4 p.m.
 There are entrance lines specifically for party guests and after security, you’ll get a special wristband that signifies you’re here for the party and don’t need to be kicked out after regular hours.
 Once inside, veer away from Main Street to the party entrance on the right, where you’ll get trick-or-treating bags with a few starter pieces of candy to snack on.
 The first few hours are a good time to hit up all the rides and shows with shorter lines since the wait times for the more popular ones will dwindle after regular guests leave.

 3. Make a plan before arriving